ShinonL/Atelier_Google_Python/README.md

 - create a new application: `python manage.py startapp <app_name>`
 - make and add migrations
 - create a super user and access it via `/admin`
+- create a template for the login page